prismicio/prismic-gatsby/docs/previews-api.md

 ### Aliases

-Since normalized previews rely on the inferred graphQL schemas that are provided to Gatsby, graphQL aliases are currently unsupported.
+Since normalized previews rely on the inferred GraphQL schemas that are provided to Gatsby, GraphQL aliases are currently unsupported.

-This means that if you perform anything like this in your graphQL queries:
+This means that if you perform anything like this in your GraphQL queries:

 ```graphql
 query {